DroopyTersen/PortalsDevTraining/react-intro/README.md

 ### You should know...
 #### React is Component Based
-The "React way" advises us to break down complex UI's into separate encapsulated components.
+The "React way" advises us to decompose complex UI's into separate encapsulated components.

-Put less Computer Science'y: Break up the user interface into small pieces (components).
+*Translation*: Break up the user interface into small pieces (components).
 Each component will be simpler because it focuses on only one thing.
 It also opens the door for component reuse.

 #### JSX is HTML/JavaScript
 One of the things people find jarring when starting with React is that we put the component's HTML (and sometimes styles) right inside the component's JS file.
-This feels weird because for the longest time, we have been conditioned to separate our HTML, JS, and CSS.
+This feels weird because we have been conditioned to separate our HTML, JS, and CSS.

 React says, *"Nah, split your stuff out by components, not by file extensions, and then keep everything for that component together so it's easier to reuse"*.

 The example below is a React component the renders a blue circle button with an Edit icon.
-You can see that the component is just a `class` that inherits from `React.Component`.
-The one rule to remember is that all **components must implement a `render` method**.

 ``` tsx
 import * as React from 'react';